 Panama has been the fastest-growing economy in Latin America over the past two decades, benefiting from the activity of the canal, the Colon free trade zone (CFZ) and its role as an international banking center and regional financial hub.
 The country continues to play a relevant role as a logistics hub, scoring 3.28 on the 2018 World Bank Logistics Performance Index, among the top-ranked high-income countries.
-While keeping the toll income per thousand metric ton at a stable rate, the Canal’s recent expansion project boosted the transportation of merchandise to 459,000 metric tons (as of May 2019 over twelve months), up from 335,000 metric tons in 2016.
-Yet, GDP growth in Panama has moderated from its 2011-12 highs: in 2018, it grew at a rate below +5% (+3.9%) for the first time since the global financial crisis.
+However, as for most South American countries, the Covid-19 pandemic took a heavy toll on Panama’s economy in 2020.
+The related crisis heavily impacted the construction sector, the manufacturing sector, tourism, hotels, restaurants and personal services, as well as private consumption.
+In order to fight the pandemic, the government secured credit lines from the IMF, the Inter-American development bank and the World Bank to support and invest in employment, health, small and medium companies, agriculture and security.

 Panama’s budget operates within the framework of the Social and Fiscal Responsibility Law (SFRL), which sets a yearly fiscal deficit target.
 In addition, the Sovereign Wealth Fund (SWF) aims to work as a stabilization mechanism to remove the cyclical effect of the Canal contributions on fiscal accounts.
-The fiscal deficit should remain stable at -2% of GDP this year and fall to -1.7% of GDP next year; as a consequence, public debt should gradually decrease as a share of GDP (37.3% in 2020, back to its 2016 level).
+However, the fiscal deficit for 2020 is expected to reach -9% before narrowing to -7% in 2021 and -4% in 2022.
+As a result, the country’s public debt will increase from 41% in 2019 to 54% in 2020 and 58% in 2021.

 Banks remain profitable and well-capitalized.
 Liquidity remains above regulatory norms and steps are being taken to fully align prudential regulations with Basel III, which will enhance the resilience of Panama’s financial system.